 VETO OF THE PRINTING BILL .- We recently mentioned that a bill for creating permanently the office of State Printer, had passed both branches of the Pennsylvania Legislature.
-On the 2d inst., Gov. Pollock transmitted a message to the Legislature, vetoing said bill, in which he sets forth reasons which will satisfy any reasonable man of the correctness of his course.
-He gives statistics showing the cost of printing for five years prior to 1844, when the printer was elected by the Legislature and not limited, as now, in his prices, from which it appears that the average cost of printing per annum was \$62,911 05.
-On the 23d March, 1811, an act was passed, establishing a maximum rate of prices, and provided for giving the contract to the lowest bidder.
-During the twelve years in which this law has been in operation, namely, from 1814 to 1855, both years inclusive, the average cost to the State of the public printing has been only \$26,132 annually, being a decrease, when compared with the five years preceding 1844, of \$36,199 05-making a total saving in twelve years, of \$141,318-nearly a half of a million of dollars.
-The law which is now in operation, if it is imperfect or liable to abuse, or if it has been abused, can, in the opinion of the Governor, be amended and corrected by proper legislation ; but the repeal of it, and the to have that line extended to the Pacific, givenacting of the new law, are regarded as being of extremely doubtful propriety, as it is tho't that the bill which has been vetoed would have | las and the South insist that the Missouri Coma tendency to largely increase the cost of printing-being estimated by such as have examined the matter thoroughly, as high as \$50,000 annually.
-The Governor is very moderate in his estimates ; yet he preserves enough to show that he woroing this bill, a large sum of money will be saved yearly to the people ; besides which it thwarts a scheme for filling the pockets of unserupulous partizans, and for building up a central Democratic organ at the seat of Government, which was to dictate and control the politics of the State.
-The people will rejoice at finding Gov. Pollock averse to such legislation, which is designed to rob them under sanction of law, and that he is constantly watching over and determined to protect their interests.
-KANSAS .- Advices from Palermo, Kansas, state that the members of the Free State Legislature, which had assembled at Topeka, are hiding themselves from the judicial processes which have been issued against them.
+On the 2d inst., Gov. Pollock transmitted a message to the Legislature, veteing said bill. in which he sets forth reasons which will satisfy any reasonable man of the correctness of his course.
+He gives statistics showing the cost of printing for five years prior to 1844; when the printer was elected by the Legislature and not limited, as now, in his prices, from which it appears that the average cost of printing per annum was \$62,911 05.
+On the 23d March, 1844, an act was passed, establishing a maximum rate of prices, and provided for giving the contract to the lowest bidder.
+During the twelve years in which this law has been in operation, namely, from 1844 to 1855. both years inclusive, the average cost to the State of the public printing has been only \$26,132 annually, being a decrease, when compared with the five years preceding 1844, of \$36,199 05-making a total saving in twelve years, of \$441,348-nearly a half of a million of dollars.
+The law which is now in operation, if it is imperfect or liable to abuse, or if it has been abused, can, in the opinion of the Governor, be amended and corrected by proper legislation; but the repeal of it, and the enacting of the new law, are regarded as being of extremely doubtful propriety, as it is tho't that the bill which has been vetoed would have a tendency to largely increase the cost of printing-being estimated by such as have examined the matter thoroughly, as high as \$50,000 annually.
+The Governor is very moderate in his estimates; yet he presents enough to show that, by vetoing this bill, a large sum of monev will be saved yearly to the people; besides which it thwarts a scheme for filling the pockets of unscrupulous partizans, and for building up a central Democratic organ at the seat of Government, which was to dictate and control the politics of the State.
+The people will rejoice at finding Gov. Pollock averse to such legislation, which is designed to rob them under sanction of law, and that he is constantly watching over and determined to protect their

+Kansas .-- Advices from Palermo, Kansas, state that the members of the Free State Legislature, which had assembled at Topeka, are hiding themselves from the judicial processes which have been issued against them.
 Some have fled to Iowa, some to Missouri, and the rest are secreting themselves at home.
-The Grand Jury of the Circuit Court, under the instruction of Judge Lecompte, has indicted not only the members of the Legislature, but all the judges of the elections; and it said that bills will also be found against Gov. Robinson.
-Lt.
+The Grand Jury of the Circuit Court, under the instruction of Judge Lecompte, has indicted not only the members of the Legislature, but all the judges of the elections; and it said that bills will also be found against Gov. Robinson, Lt.
 Gov. Roberts, and all the executive officers.
 It is apprehended by some that when the Sheriff enters Lawrence to arrest these functionaries, there will be resistance and bloodshed.
 But this is mere surmise, and we think that Robinson and the rest of the State officers, if they are to be arrested, will submit without the least effort at resistance.